carbin-gun/2excel/README.md

 ### core elements

- - source ,which file you want to convert from .
+ - `source` ,which file you want to convert from .
- - target ,the location you want the generated excel to be put into. do not provide filename entrance.the excel name will be the same with source.but with `xlsx` extension.
+ - `target` ,the location you want the generated excel to be put into. do not provide filename entrance.the excel name will be the same with source.but with `xlsx` extension.
- - delimiter,delimiter for row fields.
+ - `delimiter`,delimiter for row fields.

 ### how to use